Renaissance Center: Development and early years

 When the Renaissance Center opened, the cylindrical central tower was originally the flagship of Westin Hotels.
 The top three floors of the hotel hosted an upscale restaurant, The Summit, that rotated to allow a 360 degree view.
 The shopping center in the podium originally housed high-end boutiques, but now contains a greater complement of restaurants in the retail mix.

 In 1977, managed by Western International Hotels, the central hotel tower of the Renaissance Center opened as the Detroit Plaza Hotel.
 It became the world's tallest all-hotel skyscraper surpassing its architectural twin, the Westin Peachtree Plaza Hotel in Atlanta.
+Its opening ended the Penobscot Building's 49-year reign as the tallest building in Michigan.
 The hotel was later renamed The Westin Hotel Renaissance Center Detroit.
 In 1986, it was surpassed in height by The Westin Stamford in Singapore.
 Since, the Renaissance Center's central tower has held the distinction as the tallest all-hotel skyscraper in the Western Hemisphere.

 On April 15, 1977, Henry Ford II and Detroit mayor Coleman Young unveiled a plaque commemorating the private investors whose funds made the project possible.
 Later that evening, 650 business and society leaders attended a benefit to celebrate the Renaissance Center's formal dedication.
 The money raised from the $300-per-couple tickets went to the Detroit Symphony Orchestra.

-In 1980, Detroit hosted the Republican National Convention, during this event both presidential nominee Ronald Reagan and former President Gerald Ford stayed at the Renaissance Center.
+During the 1980 Republican National Convention, hosted at nearby Joe Louis Arena, presidential nominee Ronald Reagan and former President Gerald Ford both stayed at the Renaissance Center.